 Other safety features include a blind-spot information system with traffic warning, lane control system, pre-collision assistance with emergency braking, automatic headlights, and a rear parking camera.

-There’s plenty of reason to be excited about the 2021 Ford Fusion Titanium launch because it does an amazing job of keeping drivers safe, the engine is definitely something to brag about to your friends, and the design is pretty slick.
+There’s plenty of reason to be excited about the 2021 Ford Fusion Titanium launch because it does an amazing job of keeping drivers safe, the engine is something to brag about to your friends, and the design is pretty slick.
 Ford has made itself proud here.

-For those who love Ford vehicles and are looking for which vehicle they should buy next, the Titanium Fusion trim should definitely be on your list.
+For those who love Ford vehicles and are looking for which vehicle they should buy next, the Titanium Fusion trim should be on your list.

 2022 Ford Fusion Engine